As UK voters cool down on Brexit, Britain softens mood towards EU. - ExBulletin

 As UK voters cool down on Brexit, Britain softens mood towards EU.

-The British government denied reports on Sunday that it was seeking a “Swiss-style” relationship with the European Union that would remove many of the economic barriers erected by Brexit.
+LONDON — The British government on Sunday denied reports that it was seeking a Swiss-style relationship with the European Union that would remove many of the economic barriers erected by Brexit.

-Health Secretary Steve Barclay told Sky News that he “doesn’t recognize” the Sunday Times report, insisting that the UK has still decided to “use the Brexit freedoms we have” to deviate from EU rules in key areas.
+Health Secretary Steve Barclay told Sky News that he did not approve of the Sunday Times report and insisted that the UK was still determined to use Brexit freedoms to deviate from EU rules in key areas.

-Switzerland has close economic ties with the 27-nation EU in exchange for accepting the rules of the bloc and paying money into the vault.
+Switzerland has close economic ties with the 27-nation EU in exchange for accepting block rules and paying money into the vault.

 But despite the denials, the new Conservative government led by Prime Minister Rishi Sunak wants to restore ties with the EU, acknowledging that Brexit has caused economic costs to Britain.
 Treasury Secretary Jeremy Hunt last week expressed optimism that trade barriers between the UK and the European Union will be removed in the coming years.